Renuma1618/my-portfolio/README.md

 # 🌐 Renuka Nandikolla - Personal Portfolio

-This is my personal portfolio website, built using HTML, CSS, JavaScript, React, and jQuery.
+This is my personal portfolio website, built using HTML, CSS, JavaScript and jQuery.
 It showcases my skills, experience, and projects in an interactive and user-friendly way.

 🎯 Features:
 🔥 Modern UI/UX – Clean, responsive, and intuitive design